-This report refers to the activities carried out by Great Ormond Street Hospital.
-The establishment is licensed for the procurement, testing, processing, storage and distribution of human tissues and cells under the Human Tissue (Quality and Safety for Human Application) Regulations 2007.
+This report refers to the activities carried out by NuVision Biotherapies Limited under the authority of HTA licence number 22656.
+The establishment is licensed for the procurement, processing, testing, storage, and distribution of human tissues and cells under the Human Tissue (Quality and Safety for Human Application) Regulations 2007.
 It is also licensed for the storage of relevant material which has come from a human body for use for a scheduled purpose under the Human Tissue Act 2004.
-The establishment has been licensed by the HTA since 2006 and has been inspected on four previous occasions.
+The establishment was granted an HTA licence in November 2015 following the completion of a Licensing Application Assessment Visit (LAAV).
+This was the establishment's first full site visit inspection.